criswell/noink/README.md

 # Setting up requirements

-   pip install flask Flask-SQLAlchemy loremipsum
+   pip install flask Flask-SQLAlchemy flask-bcrypt flask-login loremipsum

 Note: loremipsum is only required for the tests.